iamkanishka/Jasmine-Karma_testing/Readme.md

 6. Improving Errors for the Calculator and Update the error message in the DOM.
 Jasmine testing.
 7. Setup jasmine testing Framework for the Unit testing in the Calculator program - jasmine testing.
 8. Understanding the Testing File Naming Conventions and the concept of Suite in Jasmine Testing
+9. Create our Test Suite in the calculator spec file using describe method - Jasmine Testing